TMoore89/ENSEKTest/TestResponses.md

 Acceptance Criteria:
 Given I have navigated to the buy energy page
 When I peruse the screen presented
-Then the dicount panel correctly displays a matching amount in both text and on the image
+Then the discount panel correctly displays a matching amount in both text and on the image
   </details>

-Defect 7:
+### Defect 7:
   <details>
   <summary>There is no validation the quantity on energy sold</summary>
 Description:
 There is no validation on the quantity of energy sold allowing figures too large to be submitted

-User Story: As a customer purhcasing energy I would like to be able to make sure there is validation in place so I cannot purchase more energy than is available
+User Story: As a customer purchasing energy I would like to be able to make sure there is validation in place so I cannot purchase more energy than is available

 Reproduction Steps:
 - Open the homepage